brhaka/AutoBackup.sh/README.md

 `AutoBackup.sh` will create a **.zip** file at the specified drive's root directory, named with the following format: `Y-m-d__H-M-S.zip`

+The `~/Library` folder is not included in the backup.

 <br>

 ##### Feel free to contribute!